Office Location: Horchow Hall

 Stephen Roach is a Senior Fellow at Yale University’s Jackson Institute of Global Affairs and a Senior Lecturer at Yale’s School of Management.
 He was formerly Chairman of Morgan Stanley Asia and the firm’s Chief Economist for the bulk of his 30-year career at Morgan Stanley, heading up a highly regarded team of economists around the world.

 Mr. Roach’s current teaching and research program focuses on the impacts of Asia on the broader global economy.
 At Yale, he has introduced new courses for undergraduates and graduate students on the “The Next China” and “The Lessons of Japan.”
 His writing and research also addresses globalization, trade policy, the post-crisis policy architecture, and the capital markets implications of global imbalances.

-Roach teaches courses on China, Japan, macroeconomics, and the relationship between Washington and Wall Street.
+Roach teaches courses on China, Japan and macroeconomics.